ClouDesire/docusaurus/docs/syndication.md

 Before publishing your application into the marketplace, please make sure that these requirements are satisfied:

 * appropriate **translations** are provided for the [**end-user-instructions**](syndication.md#providing-end-user-instructions), for each marketplace languages (e.g. English, Italian, etc.)
-*   **no HTML links** are present into the end-user instructions text (if you need to provide the end-users a link, please create a specific _endpoint_ for it; e.g. “reset password”)
+* **no HTML links** are present into the end-user instructions text (if you need to provide the end-users a link, please create a specific _endpoint_ for it; e.g. "reset password")
 * at least one [**application endpoint**](syndication.md#providing-endpoints) is provided
 * all the endpoints must have an appropriate **category**
 * all the endpoints must be **accessible via HTTPS** due to the nature of data that business applications contains

 During a purchasing process, a crystal-clear communication is a crucial point.
-For this reason, please **don’t send email** to the customer after the provisioning of his _tenant_ in your application: Cloudesire will notify him for you.
+For this reason, please **don't send email** to the customer after the provisioning of his _tenant_ in your application: Cloudesire will notify him for you.

 If you need to provide the customer some information after the provisioning (e.g. the credentials to access your application, or a short guide to start using your application) you can provide specific _[end-user instructions](syndication.md#providing-end-user-instructions)._